mholtman/pillartechnology.github.io/_posts/2015-03-20-what_makes_a_good_tech_lead.markdown

 >ask for some assistance to read and one will be picked to be featured on the Pillar blog.

-After reading all of the submissions, I decided that the format will not be... all submissions will be presented on within the post and the public can make their own decisions.
+After reading all of the submissions, I decided this will no longer be the format... all submissions will be presented within the post and the public can make their own decision.

 later.

 DJ